ianotida/AyanixAudit.Net/README.md

 # AyanixAudit.Net

-Audit tool using systems WMI info
+Audit tool using Windows WMI information stored in your computer.

+This .Net version only works if .Net Framework 4.0+  is installed on computer.